pytorch/xla/docs/source/learn/pytorch-on-xla-devices.md

 ## Compilation Caching

 The XLA compiler converts the traced HLO into an executable which runs on the devices.
-Compilation can be time consuming, and in cases where the HLO doesn't change across executions, the compilation result can be persisted to disk for reuse, significantly reducing development iteration time.
+Compilation can be time consuming.
+In case the HLO doesn't change across executions, the compilation result can be persisted to disk for reuse, significantly reducing development iteration time.

+NOTE:

-Note that if the HLO changes between executions, a recompilation will still occur.
+* If the HLO changes between executions, a recompilation will still occur.
+* When the version of `torch_xla` changes, a recompilation will occur (so that we can generate the executables using the latest compiler).

-This is currently an experimental opt-in API, which must be activated before any computations are executed.
+This is currently an opt-in API, which must be activated before any computations are executed.
 Initialization is done through the `initialize_cache` API: